kanidm/ldap3/README.md

 This is a work-in-progress of LDAP3 server and client capable protocol bindings.

-This is *not* and LDAP3 server - it is the required parts to allow you to build one using a TCP server.
+This is *not* an LDAP3 server - it is the required parts to allow you to build one using a TCP server.
 You will and should develop your own server state machine, and should consider the many security risks of LDAP3 such as filter stack limits, request sizelimits, number of entries limited in results, binds and how you check access controls, and more.

+## Structure

+This library contains all the needed protocol bindings, mapped to their BER structures in `proto`, as well as a set of `simple` wrappers of common operations required for a server, discarding many of the esoteric options that are generally not required.

 ## Examples

-There is an example, hardcoded server using Actix in `examples`
+There is an example hardcoded server using Actix in `examples`

 ## ScoreCard